nitinvunnam/nitinvunnam/README.md

 🔭 Researching power electronics and power systems and working on scaling power grids ⚡

-💻 Also starting to learn more about gem5 and looking to contribute to the project

 📫 Reach out at nitinvunnam06@gmail.com

 <!--